terrapower/armi/doc/user/inputs.rst

 Composition Requirements:

-- The value ``balance`` shall be assigned to one and only one element.
+- The value "balance" shall be assigned to one and only one element.
 - The sum of the mean of the percent composition range for non-trace elements (elements with a minimum composition of 0) shall not exceed 100.